 Stone Mountain, Georgia

-What better place to experience Christmas than in Christmas?
+What better place to experience Christmas than in a town called Christmas?
 Leave the cold and snow behind and head down south to Florida to experience the holidays in shorts and a t-shirt.
-The town is named for Fort Christmas, but there’s still a giant Christmas tree and even a Santa and sleigh on top of the RV park.
-If you want some real action, the theme parks of Greater Orlando are right around the corner including Walt Disney World, Universal Studios and Legoland and Disney World puts on one heck of a Christmas party.
+The town is named for Fort Christmas, but it still embraces the spirit of the holiday season, and the RV park even has a giant Christmas tree, a Santa, and a sleigh.

 Santa Claus, Indiana

 This town in Indiana has taken the Christmas theme and run with it.
-You’ll have a blast in Santa Claus, Indiana with all their holiday themed attractions such as the Santa Claus Museum, Santa’s Candy Castle, Frosty’s Fun Center.
+You’ll have a blast in Santa Claus, Indiana, with all their holiday-themed attractions such as the Santa Claus Museum, Santa’s Candy Castle, and Frosty’s Fun Center.
 The town has the unique distinction of having a post office with the name of Santa Claus and is flooded with letters every year addressed to old St. Nick himself.
-Of course, you need to stay at Lake Rudolph Campground and RV Resort.
+Of course, you'll also get to stay at Lake Rudolph Campground and RV Resort when you're in town, which is also appropriately decorated in holiday cheer throughout the Christmas season.

 Corpus Christi, Texas

-This another excellent choice for those who’d like to spend the holidays in some pleasant weather.
+One of the southernmost cities in Texas, Corpus Christi, is another excellent choice for those who’d like to spend the holidays enjoy pleasant weather.
 Winter is one of the best times to visit this beach-side destination if you want to avoid the rowdy college crowd.
-Corpus Christi, Texas also hosts the Harbor Lights Festival that includes a parade, kid-friendly activities, lie music and of course the lighting of the tree.
+Corpus Christi also hosts the Harbor Lights Festival that features a festive parade, kid-friendly activities, live music, and the lighting of the huge, central Christmas tree.